Code4Lib 2010 Conference Proposal: Columbus, OH

 Code4Lib Columbus Host Organizations

-The local organizing committee includes staff from the Columbus Metropolitan Library, OCLC, OhioLINK, and The Ohio State University Libraries (the list of individuals involved and support letters from host institutions are below).
+The local organizing committee includes staff from the Columbus Metropolitan Library, LibLime, OCLC, OhioLINK, The Ohio State University Libraries, and OPLIN (the list of individuals involved and support letters from host institutions are below).

 Several optional events will be arranged to maximize the opportunity for conference attendees to network informally and visit facilities of potential interest:

-- An opening night all-conference reception in the Kilgour Atrium of OCLC Headquarters will be offered free to all Code4Lib 2009 attendees.
-Buses will be available to transport conferees at the end of the first conference day to the Kilgour Atrium (see picture at right) for drinks, food, and tours of the OCLC Computer Center.
+- An opening night all-conference reception will be offered free to all Code4Lib 2010 attendees at the end of the first conference day.
 Besides meeting new people and renewing old acquaintances, conferees will have an opportunity to view poster sessions of Ohio technology projects.
-This event will be completely sponsored by OCLC, and therefore will not impact the cost of the conference.
+This event will be completely sponsored, and therefore will not impact the cost of the conference.

 The City and Environs